EstefaM26/EstefaM26/README.md

 ## 💡 Areas of Expertise

 🌐 Full Stack Web Development (Frontend & Backend)
-⚙️ Object-Oriented Programming (OOP)
 🧹 Clean, maintainable, and structured code
 📊 Modeling and management of relational and non-relational databases 🔐 Business logic and data validation